Jzbonner/jzbonner/pwrshll-config/pwrshell-config.md

 ![mapped linux commands for powershell](https://res.cloudinary.com/dzmc7doja/image/upload/v1644128638/notes-imgcontent/powershell_config.png)

 ### Configuring Powershell
-This section will include details on how to configure powershell for a more intuitive visual experience.
+Please refer to this [document](https://github.com/Jzbonner/jzbonner/tree/main/development-environment) for a step by step guide on how to configure PowerShell in order to get the most out of your development workflow.

 #### Important PowerShell Modules
 Provide a list of powershell modules that make working with PowerShell core intuitive.

-### Automation with Powershell
+#### Automation with Powershell
 This section will include details on how to setup scripts with Powershell in order to automate everyday task.